Our Team

 Bio

-As a beneficiary of public schooling, Dr. Collier grasps the personal, familial, and community advancements made possible through access to high-quality education.
-In her current work as a fellow with the Institute for Learning at the University of Pittsburgh, Dr. Collier supports equity-centered, college-ready literacy efforts in Dallas public schools to ensure that many more learners reap the benefits of a high-quality education.
-With the next generation of learners in mind, Dr. Collier is an adjunct professor in doctoral programs at Texas State University and Baylor University supporting the learning and development of future school district superintendents and senior-level leaders.
+As a beneficiary of public schooling, Denise grasps the personal, familial, and community advancements made possible through access to high-quality education.
+In her current work as a fellow with the IFL at the University of Pittsburgh, Denise supports equity-centered, college-ready literacy efforts in Dallas public schools to ensure that many more learners reap the benefits of a high-quality education.
+With the next generation of learners in mind, Denise is an adjunct professor in doctoral programs at Texas State University and Baylor University supporting the learning and development of future school district superintendents and senior-level leaders.

-A native of Texas, Dr. Collier received a bachelor’s degree in Education from Angelo State University, a master’s degree in Reading Education from East Texas State University, and a doctorate in Educational Leadership from the University of Texas at Austin.
+A native of Texas, Denise received a bachelor’s degree in Education from Angelo State University, a master’s degree in Reading Education from East Texas State University, and a doctorate in Educational Leadership from the University of Texas at Austin.

 Sara DeMartino